Updated: Oct 4, 2021

 This was the standard rule for members of the opposite sex through most of my childhood and into my teenage years.
-Touching was prohibited, which left even a handshake or high five with a girl seem oddly inappropriate.
+Touching was prohibited, which left even a handshake or high five with a girl seem oddly inappropriate at best.

-The basis for this was from a passage of scripture in 1 Corinthians chapter seven.
-For many youths in the movement, it was a verse that was memorized about as much as John 3:16.
+The basis for this idea is taken from a passage of scripture in 1 Corinthians.
+For many youths in the movement, it was a verse that was memorized arguablyy as often as John 3:16.

 This verse reads,